 Figure: Good example - Figure showing all of the team members.
 This group chat can be used over and over for project discussions with all data in one place and integrated with SharePoint.

-Just like when going to work, it is good to have a space that is completely dedicated to your job.
-This will allow you to get into a work mindset when in this space, but also at the end of the day or during breaks allow you to remove yourself from the work environment,.
+At home, just like at work, it is good to have a space that is completely dedicated to your job.
+This will allow you to get into a work mindset when in this space, but also at the end of the day or during breaks allow you to remove yourself from the work environment.

 Having downtime from work is important for your mental health so don't not turn your entire home into your workspace.